 Moto Service Station

 The service station functions as the village’s corner shop.
 Unusually for a motorway service station, there is access for pedestrians, along a path to the south of the main building.
+Whether it is technically a motorway service station is debatable, since it is not actually on the motorway, and is directly accessible from the A23 and A264.

 - Location and Directions — Pease Pottage service station is a short distance from the M23